Lauren Lake: Other work

 Between 1999 and 2002, Lake was the vice president of DS Recordings Inc. Since September 2000, Lake has also been the co-owner of L Style Design Studios, LLC, in Fort Lee, N.J., an interior design service.

 Since 2006, Lake has run the Law Offices of Lauren Lake, located in New York City, Saddlebrook, New Jersey, and Southfield, Michigan where she acts as the sole practitioner.
-She and worked on civil and criminal matters, including divorce, child custody and support, and paternity.
+She worked on civil and criminal matters, including divorce, child custody and support, and paternity.
 She has also handled felony and misdemeanor trials, involving arson, criminal sexual conduct, theft, weapons, assault, and possession of controlled substances.
 She is a member of The Metropolitan Bar Association, Association of Black Women Lawyers, and Black Entertainment and Sports Lawyers Association.
 Lake is the co-founder of the Women in Entertainment Empowerment Network (WEEN) which promotes the positive portrayal of women in entertainment and society.

 Lake has presented as a motivational speaker.
 She participated in Bill Cosby's Call Out speaking tour in 2006.
 Lake also appears in Cosby's book Come on, People: On the Path from Victims to Victor.

 Lake's book, "Girl!
 Let Me Tell You...," was published in 2009.
 In the book, Lake answers questions about life and love, posed by single women.

 Personal life

 In 2007, Lake married former NFL coach and sports trader Carlos Woods.
-The couple has a son.
+The couple have a son.